Pursuit of Justice

 Sharon Davies, Jim Pinto, Judge William H. Pryor Jr, Pasty Riley, Sharon Tinsley, Sister Gentle, Ora Jerald, Chris Danielson, Mark Sims, and Edie Hand.

-A Sims Productions with Hand ‘N Hand Entertainment and Dill productions
+Hand ‘N Hand Entertainment and Dill Productions

 (L to R) Producers: Edie Hand and Mark Sims, Author: Sharon Davies and Writer: Greg Garrison